 Even the most mission-driven work can grind to a halt when the money doesn’t come in on time.
 This session tackles the real-world challenge of managing cash flow when grants are delayed, reimbursements are slow, and expenses don’t wait.
 We’ll break down how to forecast cash needs, build reserves, and make smart decisions in tight moments.
 Designed for nonprofit leaders, finance staff, and program managers, this session offers practical tools and smarter tech strategies to keep things moving, even when the money isn’t.

-Talking About Tough Stuff: Financial Transparency Across Your organization
+Talking About Tough Stuff: Financial Transparency Across Your Organization

 When budgets are tight and funding is uncertain, honest communication is more important than ever.
 This session will offer practical strategies for talking about financial challenges with staff, board members, and community stakeholders in ways that build trust rather than fear.
 We’ll also explore how different teams can work together to make thoughtful, values-aligned decisions when resources are limited.
 Walk away with tools for transparent budgeting, collaborative planning, and leading through uncertainty.